-The Church School continues to hold its meetings in former church building but will meet as soon as possible in the Guild Hall.
+The Church School continues to hold its meetings in the former church building but will meet as soon as possible in the Guild Hall.

-A confirmation class is being organized for adults as well a children and the rector will be glad to receive the names candidates.
+A confirmation class is being organized for adults as well as children and the rector will be glad to receive the names of candidates.